Ultra Stereo: Later developments

-The Ultra Stereo JS series model 105/195 unit introduced a six channel discrete input module (JFM-20 SR) circa 1993 which creates a THX approved 5.1 surround field.
-This is a line level input that can accept the output from a DVD player with 5.1 discrete channel outputs.
+The Ultra Stereo JS series model 105/195 unit introduced a six-channel discrete input module (JFM-20 SR) circa 1993, which creates a THX approved 5.1 surround field.
+This is a line-level input that can accept the output from a DVD player with 5.1 discrete channel outputs.
 The JS series eventually evolved into later models, including the JSD-80, JSD-100, and now the JSD-60.

 When the industry moved away from analog soundtracks, USL transitioned to digital processing in all their audio products.
-In 2008, USL assembled a team of engineers to develop imaging technology for digital cinema.
-The result of this research and development was a leading edge digital cinema high frame rate media block and now an "all in one" media block with solid-state drives for storage.
+In 2008, USL assembled a team of engineers to develop imaging technology for digital theater.
+The result of this research and development was a leading-edge digital theaterhigh frame rate media block and now an "all-in-one" media block with solid-state storage drives.
 Ultra Stereo Labs continues to provide modern decoders, picture analyzers, and other devices for motion picture theaters.

 Adoption

-As of 2017, the Internet Movie Database lists 1,255 titles using this format.
+In 1999, the company mentioned that Ultra Stereo was used on "over 2000" movie soundtracks.
+As of 2025, the Internet Movie Database lists 1,597 titles using this format.
 Unlike the Dolby process, however, using the Ultra Stereo process did not require licensing fees, reducing costs for filmmakers and studios.